m4cy43/php_labs/lab1/README.md

 - In windows find 'Edit the system enciroments virable'.
 Click 'Advanced' tab, then 'Enviroment variables'.
 In 'System variables' section find and chose 'Path', than click 'Edit' button.
 In new window click 'New' and add path to 'php-_version_' folder (for exmple 'C:\Program Files\php-8.2.4') and click 'Ok' in all windows

 ## Creating database schema

+We need to create database schema and table to use this app:

 - Open the project folder with IDE (optional)
 - Start your MySql client